Cloufish/blog/_posts/2021-04-28-Basics-Of-Kubernetes.md

 # Intro:
 ## What I want you to know already:
 - What are containers - I recommend this course -> [freeCodeCamp Docker](https://www.youtube.com/watch?v=fqMOX6JJhGo)
-- How to create them in Dockerfiles, for that I recommendblackarch-zsh [blog-post](https://cloufish.github.io/blog/posts/creating-your-own-docker-pentesting-container/) where I explain how I created blackarch-zsh container.
+- How to create them in Dockerfiles, for that I recommend blackarch-zsh [blog-post](https://cloufish.github.io/blog/posts/creating-your-own-docker-pentesting-container/) where I explain how I created blackarch-zsh container.

 ## What is Kubernetes?
 It's a way of orchestrating containers...
 - It's made by Google
 - While being still open-source project
-- Stable and mature, even though one of it's first version was back in 2015!
+- Stable and mature, even though one of its first version was back in 2015!
 - It's shortened name is K8s - pronuncation of this is "Keights" (I know this may not be accurate pronuncation to interpret)

 ## Why we use it:
 - To manage containers and microservices of course,
-- But also it doesn't require developer to know what hardware he want to use
+- But also it doesn't require developer to know what hardware he wants to use

 ## Explaining the Jargon:
-- **monolith** - a massive application with all of the code and elements bundled into one environment
+- **monolith** - a massive application with all the code and elements bundled into one environment

 ![monolith](https://imgur.com/Om67W4j.png)
 - Microservice App - when all these elements from monolith app are divided into little micro-services